 Shared Space and Distractions - For introverts, living in a dorm may prove particularly challenging.
 You’re not guaranteed peace and quiet, and you never know if your roommate will be a social butterfly who brings the party home.
 Resident socials combined with campus activities can make it difficult for the first-year student to focus on studies.

 Space and Privacy - Whether you rent your own apartment or a room in a home, you’ll almost certainly have more space in an off-campus apartment than a dorm room!
 No more sharing a hallway bathroom or shower with dozens of other students.
 You’ll also enjoy more privacy and maybe even have the place to yourself sometimes.

-Freedom - Living off-campus comes with much more freedom—decorate on your terms, stay out as long as you want, and host guests whenever you like.
-When you live on your own, your free to set your own rules, so long as you don’t disturb your neighbors.
+Freedom - Living off campus comes with much more freedom—decorate on your terms, stay out as long as you want, and host guests whenever you like.
+When you live on your own, you're free to set your own rules, so long as you don’t disturb your neighbors.

 More Responsibility - With more freedom, comes more responsibility.
 As an off-campus student, you’ll need to make time to pay rent, utilities, internet, cable, and schedule maintenance if you experience problems with your apartment.
 When classes get stressful (and during finals, they do!), you still have to stay up-to-date on your bills.

 Less Involvement On Campus - Most off-campus students who previously lived on campus feel a bit isolated.
 You’re less likely to run into friends on the quad or learn about campus events.
 It’s possible to stay connected to friends and experiences on campus, but you’ll need to make a bit more effort.